MicrosoftDocs/learn/learn-pr/quantum/explore-superposition/includes/2-superposition.md

 However, in the quantum world, things are different.
 A quantum cat and a quantum box could also be in all six states at the same time!
 This phenomenon is called **superposition**.

-Quantum cats don't exist, - as far as we know - but quantum particles do.
+Quantum cats don't exist - as far as we know - but quantum particles do.

 In the next unit, you'll explore superposition in quantum computing.